Proofpoint completes acquisition of Normalyze. Read more.

 Smaller risk footprint

 Keeping data inside its native environment minimizes data exposure risk and removes exposure to potential security threats during transit and at rest in external systems.
 With alternate methods, risks can arise from several sources, including system or human vulnerabilities.
-For example, employees who handle sensitive data in multiple environments might misuse it, intentionally or accidentally.
+For example, employees who handle valuable and sensitive data in multiple environments might misuse it, intentionally or accidentally.
 Even if data is encrypted to mitigate some of the data exposure risks of extract and scan, mismanagement of encryption keys can potentially expose the data.
 In addition, data may be stored in environments susceptible to cyber-attacks or it may not be properly deleted after analysis, increasing the overall risk footprint unnecessarily.

 Better data integrity